National Library of Sweden, A 142

 Early modern binding.
 Tan leather over cardboard.
 4 raised bands and endbands.
 Spine, stamped in gold: ‘A 142’; remnants of paper label.

-Blind tooled double-line borders and frames forming three rectangular panels; posterior panel blind tooled in a lozenge pattern, centre panel undecorated, and anterior panel plain with a blind tooled double line creating a triangle shape in each outer corner.
+Blind-tooled double-line borders and frames forming three rectangular panels; posterior panel blind-tooled in a lozenge pattern, centre panel undecorated, and anterior panel plain with a blind-tooled double line creating a triangle shape in each outer corner.

 Provenance